named-data/ndn-tools/tools/dump/README.md

 # ndndump

-**ndndump** is a traffic analysis tool that captures Interest and Data packets on the wire, and displays brief information about captured packets.
+**ndndump** is a traffic analysis tool that captures Interest, Data, and Nack packets on the wire and displays brief information about captured packets.

 Usage example: